Simple guide for homeowners and business owners

 Line-Interactive UPS

-A smart upgrade for homes with WiFi, TVs, and a few critical connected devices.
+A smart upgrade for homes with Wi-Fi, TVs, and a few critical connected devices.

 - Regulates common voltage dips and spikes